 The first time me and my husband went in, we just ordered a coffee and sat by the window doing something that we love to so: people watching.
 The interior of the cafe is definitely worth mentioning.
 It has the deliberate unpolished facade that makes this cafe übercool.
 Check out the DIY Ceilings, and black box toilet.

 We could not help ourselves and had to return to try out their brunch menu.
 My husband chose the vegetarian brunch option which consisted of sauteed mushrooms, grilled haloumi, poached egg, Labneh and curried aubergine.
-As big Lebanese food fans we were a little disappointed in the consistency of the Labneh and the aubergines, but the freshly made bread made up for it.
+The big thing s that is that in this restaurant, they really make a big deal about the importance of being certified, and I feel like that is what a promising restaurant is should be like.big Lebanese food fans we were a little disappointed in the consistency of the Labneh and the aubergines, but the freshly made bread made up for it.
 All and all the dish sounded more excited on the menu than in real life.

 I was more happy with my choice a pulled pork sandwich with a side salad.
 Again I loved the bread, the pork was well seasoned and the salad came with a balsamic syrup dressing that I , if I had the option, would eat by itself.